John Cooper (New Jersey politician): Relationship with the Society of Friends

 Because of his political involvement with the American Revolution, the Society of Friends finally disowned John Cooper in 1776, and he became estranged from his family.
 According to historian Bill L. Smith, Cooper was "explicitly disowned for not embodying Quaker standards of masculinity such as piety, pacifism, humility, and discipline."
 John and his brother David never spoke again for the rest of their lives.

 British occupation of house

-On November 16, 1777, British General Lord Cornwallis crossed the Delaware River from Chester, Pennsylvania, and captured Fort Billingsport.
+On November 16, 1777, British General Charles Cornwallis crossed the Delaware River from Chester, Pennsylvania, and captured Fort Billingsport.
 After marching into Woodsbury, Cornwallis commandeered John Cooper's house, because it was "the finest and best equipped home in the section", and used it as his temporary headquarters for three days, from November 21 to 24, 1777.
 Cooper locked his closets before fleeing to the home of his sister Ann Whitall, who lived in a farmhouse at Red Bank, on the Delaware River.
-The third floor of the house was used as a makeshift hospital for the British occupiers, who left bayonet marks on the doors and wood panels, possibly looking for silver and other valuables.
-While Cornwallis and his officers stayed at the Cooper House, the British troops camped on the grounds of the Woodbury Friends' Meetinghouse.
+The third floor of the house was used as a makeshift hospital by the British, who left bayonet marks on the doors and wood panels, possibly looking for silver and other valuables.
+While Cornwallis and his officers stayed at the Cooper House, their troops camped on the grounds of the Woodbury Friends' Meetinghouse.